 |Washington statutes allow courts to enjoin the construction of any structure built maliciously and intended to spite, injure, or annoy an adjoining landowner.|

 Keep in mind; These laws are bound to change with time depending on the new legislation, federal court decisions, and other initiatives.
-Use the information provided above as a guide and research the latest regulations in your municipality.
+Use the information provided by HomeGardenGuides above as a guide and research the latest regulations in your municipality.

 In most cases, adjoining landowners sharing the fence are recognized as joint owners.
 Additionally, if one owner constructed the fence, he/she may compel the other neighbor to reimburse them for one-half of the value of the fence.